Table of Contents

 - The infection is known and there is a desire to have a child.

 However, even competent counsellors cannot relieve those affected of this serious decision.
 It must always be made by the woman alone or together with her partner.
 However, appropriate information and support can simplify the decision-making process.

-recent years, the risk of infection in the unborn child has been reduced from around 30 percent to less than two percent.
+In recent years, the risk of infection in the unborn child has been reduced from around 30 percent to less than two percent.

 - Cooperation between AIDS therapists and gynaecologists in prenatal care